Nickchapman3773/Uranium-Fever/README.md

 	- Modpub does not allow automated wabbajack downloading.
 We apologize for this inconvenience..
 - Manual Installs - Why do I have to click to install Vanilla UI + and Vanilla UI Extension?
 	- The auto download feature on the moddb website is extremely unreliable, requiring this step to be manual.
+- NoDelete - Why do some mods and folders say [NoDelete]?
+	- This is a tag that tells Wabbajack not to alter the contained files when updating.
 - Notification Size - Why are my notifications huge?
 	- Notification size is inappropriately large after starting a new game until the game is restarted.
 - Other Modded Instances - Can I keep my own modded setup if I play Uranium Fever?